siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 or [ValuePartitionExecutor](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/partition/executor/ValuePartitionExecutor.java).
 The identified partition-key is then set as thread local variable and the event is passed to the `QueryRuntime`s of processing.
 The `QueryRuntime`s process events by maintaining separate states for each partition-key such that producing separate output per partition.
-When a partition query consumes a non partitioned global stream, the `QueryRuntime`s are executed for each available partition-key in the system such that allowing all partitions to receive the same event.
+When a partition query consumes a non-partitioned global stream, the `QueryRuntime`s are executed for each available partition-key in the system such that allowing all partitions to receive the same event.
 When the partitions are obsolete `PartitionRuntime` deletes all the partition states from its `QueryRuntime`s.

 ## Siddhi Aggregation